mirulnasir/powerfilter/README.md

 2. You must use React.
 3. You must use Next.js + App router
 4. You must use the provided mock APIs.
-5. You must use the provided types.
+5. You must use the provided types, if you need to edit them, please include it under the section "Fixes" in your README.md.
-6. You must use the provided enums.
+6. You must use the provided enums, if you need to edit them, please include it under the section "Fixes" in your README.md.

 ### Product requirements

 - Fast render times
 - Shareable filters
-- Default page: 100
+- Default products per view: 100
 - Max attributes per supplier: 1,000
 - Expected products per supplier: 10,000 - 300,000